In terms of my view of how the world works:

 So I’m also a Secularist.

 How we humans govern our affairs collectively, not just our individual reasoning in the world, should also be free from – or at least free to democratically question – any established body of teachings, however rationally benign.
-(Governance – literally cybernetics – is central here, and “the best kind of democratic government” is a whole other topic.)
+(Governance as (Complex) Systems Thinking – literally cybernetics – is central here, and “the best kind of democratic government” is a whole other sub-set of this topic.)

 Does that make me a Rationalist?

 Not in the narrow sense that all our Reasoning be based on logical relationships – “ratios” – between objectively quantifiable values.
-I sometimes claim New Rationalist as a label for a more broadly defined reasoning that includes much wider palette of human values, but Humanism is itself a good label for that too.
+I sometimes claim New Rationalist as a label for a more broadly defined reasoning that includes much wider palette of human values, but Humanism itself is already a good label for that.

 So what about the Metaphysics?

 I’m a Naturalist so I am essentially Non-Theist.
 That is, all of that free-thinking reasoning about the world, and the place of humanity within it, is itself part of the natural world without appeal to any supernatural forces or agents beyond it.
 My world-view has no need of a supernatural, omniscient, omnipotent agent or being to explain it.
 I’m pretty certain about that – subject to as much free-thought reasoning as we can bring to it – but that doesn’t mean my world-view proves the non-existence of any god.
 So I’m not literally Atheist.
-Neither am I Anti-Theist, since Theists & Theologians are human too.
+Neither am I Anti-Theist, since Theists & Theologians are human too and more often deeper thinkers than the average science-informed persons.
 I prefer to define myself in terms of what I’m for, not what I’m against, and there’s a lot to be gained from dialogue with those who think different.
 It also means I’m neither Agnostic nor Gnostic.
 I cannot be neutral about the metaphysics of such a naturalist world-view even if for most practical purposes metaphysics can be ignored.
-Not much is sacred in this world other than nature itself, of which humanity is a part – Sacred Naturalism (say?).
-A whole other topic.
+Not much is sacred in this world other than nature itself, of which humanity is a part.

 And what about Science?